AP FACT CHECK: Prosecutors' filings do not exonerate Trump

 TRUMP: "China has agreed to reduce and remove tariffs on cars coming into China from the U.S. Currently the tariff is 40%." — tweet on Dec.
 2.

 THE FACTS: A week later, it's still not clear if this will happen.
-When asked about the matter, Kudlow would only say that he hoped China would remove its tariffs on U.S. autos.
+When asked about the matter, Trump's chief economic adviser, Larry Kudlow, would only say that he hoped China would remove its tariffs on U.S. autos.
 "We don't yet have a specific agreement on that, but I will just tell you, as an involved participant, we expect those tariffs to go to zero," he told reporters last Monday.
 Pressed again Tuesday, Kudlow told "Fox and Friends" that he expected China to move quickly on removing the tariffs "if they're serious about this."

 "I think it's coming, OK?" he said.
 "It hasn't been signed and sealed and delivered yet."